KRM7/gapp/docs/introduction.md

 Since we are going to be using the real-encoded GA, there is no difference between the number of variables and the chromosome length.
 Each real-encoded gene of the chromosome will represent a single variable of the problem.

+> [!NOTE]
+> If we were using a different encoding method, the number of variables and the chromosome
-(If we were using the binary-encoded GA, each variable would be represented by multiple binary genes in the chromosome, making the chromosome length different from the number of variables.)
+> length may not be the same.
+For example, in the binary-encoded GA, each variable would be
+> represented by multiple binary genes, making the chromosome length equal to the number
+> of variables multiplied by the number of bits representing a single variable.

+At this point, we know everything needed to implement the fitness function:

 ```cpp
 #include <gapp/gapp.hpp> // include everything from the library